damarindra/unreal/docs/programming/cpp/delegate.md

 ## Real delegate

+There is 4 types of delegates, Dynamic, SingleCast, MultiCast and Event.
+Below is the comparison

+#### What the difference between Dynamic and Multi-cast Delegates?

+Dynamic Delegates can be serialized, which means can be bind into Blueprint.
+Dynamic delegates are also the slowest of all delegate types.
+Don't use them unless you must.

+#### Is any difference between Multi-cast Delegates and Single-cast Delegates except of amount of handling functions (single cast have only one?)

+Pretty much on point, singlecast is pretty much a direct function pointer, multicast is an array of function pointers. (with some unreal precompiler magic attached)

+#### What difference between Events and Multi-cast Delegates?
+Which way the most appropriate for using them?

+They are the same thing, if you don't need more than one class to do the broadcast, use an event.

+#### How can I know which object was called this Delegate?
+I can use object pointer as variable?
+Is it safe?

+There is no default way that I am aware of, but just passing this works, if set up properly.
+If you only need to know who called it (for example, while debugging), print the result of GetName() in the bound function.
+You can pass an object pointer as a variable.
+I have never encountered any issues while doing so.

 [https://wiki.unrealengine.com/Delegates_In_UE4,_Raw_Cpp_and_BP_Exposed](https://wiki.unrealengine.com/Delegates_In_UE4,_Raw_Cpp_and_BP_Exposed)

 Note : You can only use this on the Component script.
 Actor can't expose the event.